magento/knowledge-base/src/troubleshooting/general/coupon-code-used-more-than-once-adobe-commerce.md

 * Adove Commerce on-premises x.x.x
 * Adobe Commerce on cloud infrastructure x.x.x

-*Alternatively if the same versions on cloud or on-premises are affected you can say:*

-Adobe Commerce (all deployment methods) x.x.x

-* Affected extension or technology (e.g. Redis, Fastly): x.x.x

 ## Issue

 A clear description of the issue, including full error messages as text and any important screenshots.